jshz12/Data_Science_Msc/Health Data Science/Readme.md

 The third assignment was based on the creation of a GAN to perform data augmentation for chest X-ray images.
 Moreover, we were asked to compute the FID and to extract some conclusions.

 The last assignment consisted in a brief presentation on a DSxHealth topic.
 The following paper was studied and presented: A Database Driven Decision Support System: Customized Mortality Prediction.
+I worked with my David Íñiguez in this assignment.

 Assignment 1:** 9.7**